 TRUTH : You’re never too old – and never too young!
 I was 22 years old when I learned my first word and plenty of older folks have succeeded in my classes.
 In fact I’ve met several retirees who learned later in life and spoke completely fluent Chinese.

 MYTH: Chinese is the hardest language in the world!

-TRUTH : You may have heard it said that Chinese takes five years to learn well and a lifetime to master, but I can assure you that I’ll cut that time in half because I know what you need to know to become proficient quickly.
+TRUTH : You may have heard it said that Chinese takes five years to learn well and a lifetime to master.
+I can assure you that I’ll cut that time in half because I know what you need to know to become proficient quickly.
 The Chinese language is not as complicated as people think.
-My philosophy in teaching Chinese is that this language is fun and easy to learn, and I cut through the academic language and jargon of most textbooks and explain it to you in the easiest and most logical way.
+My philosophy in teaching Chinese is that this language is fun and easy to learn.
+I cut through the academic language and jargon of most textbooks and explain it to you in the easiest and most logical way.